CauaMic4/CrudWithMongoDB/README.md

 This is a REST API project built with .NET 8 and MongoDB, focused on creating an authentication and user management system.

-The main goal was to migrate from a monolithic architecture (from a previous project) to a clean, scalable architecture following Domain-Driven Design (DDD) principles.

 What was done in this project?
 .NET 8 REST API: All endpoints for login and user CRUD.